c-mues/MDAProject/README.md

 ### LDA Topic Modeling

-For the text analysis tutorial, you will be following the same instructions as above, but will need to run
+For the LDA Topic Modeling Project, you will be following the same instructions as above, but will need to run

 `pip install -r REQUIREMENTS.txt`